Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: System Model and Proposed 3D Localization Method

 \subsubsection{Direction Finding}

 The first stage estimates the direction vector \(\mathbf{n}_{d}\) by steering the LED through the \(K\) predefined orientations \(\{\mathbf{n}_{t,i}\}_{i=1}^{K}\) and processing the power means \(\{\bar P_{r,i}\}_{i=1}^{K}\).
-Section~\ref{sec:NoLineal} (NL estimator) and Section~\ref{sec:Lineal} (linear GLS/WLS estimators) detail statistically grounded solutions.
+Section~\ref{sec:NoLineal} (NLS estimator) and Section~\ref{sec:Lineal} (linear GLS/WLS estimators) detail statistically grounded solutions.